 This coffee type hails from Finca Potosi.
-The farm is located in Caicedonia which is in the western half of Colombia.
+The farm is located in Caicedonia, in the western half of Colombia.
 The region, Valle de Cauca, is also known as the Pacific Door of Colombia.
-Several years ago the region was shadowed by guerrilla wars, however presently the region is now flourishing with high quality coffee producing farms.
+Several years ago the region was shadowed by guerrilla wars; but presently, it's flourishing with high-quality coffee-producing farms.

-The farm is owned and operated by the Herrera family and they have been producing coffee for the past 40 years.
-The family's hard work, dedication, and tradition contribute to this coffee's unique profile.
-The coffee boasts a soft winey acidity, with deep character, and chocolate notes.
+Finca Potosi is owned and operated by the Herrera family.
+The Herreras have been producing coffee for the past 40 years.
+Their hard work, dedication, and tradition contribute to this coffee's unique profile.
+Our Valle de Cauca Supremo boasts a soft, winey acidity, and rich chocolate notes.

-dark chocolate, sweet, round body, soft acidity, almonds, deep, winey, sweet, caramel notes
+Cupping Notes: Dark chocolate, almonds, caramel; sweet, round body, soft acidity, deep, winey and sweet.